openfoodfacts/scrypt-password-hash-provider/README.md

 Need to move storage to Postgres.
 Will also need a script to update the user attributes to a text column https://stackoverflow.com/questions/44851052/max-size-of-custom-user-attribute-in-keycloak

+This script will need to run from after_startup.sh.
+Or maybe could be part of the Delete User event listener.
+Writing it in Java will avoid installing the full postgres client.

 ### Theming

 Need to decide how similar we want to make the screens to the main pages.
 Some issues to consider: